martinmoene/type-lite/README.md

 logical: Allows to obtain hash of a logical object (C++11)
 equality: Disallows to default-construct an equality thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 equality: Allows to default-construct an equality thus defined
+equality: Allows to custom-default-construct a equality thus defined
 equality: Allows to copy-construct an equality from its underlying type
 equality: Allows to move-construct an equality from its underlying type (C++11)
 equality: Allows to compare an equality for equality
 equality: Allows to obtain hash of an equality object (C++11)
 bits: Disallows to default-construct a bits thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 bits: Allows to default-construct a bits thus defined
+bits: Allows to custom-default-construct a bits thus defined
 bits: Allows to copy-construct a bits from its underlying type
 bits: Allows to move-construct a bits from its underlying type (C++11)
 bits: Allows to compare bits for equality